Joseph (art model): Haiti and France (1793–1818)

-The Raft of the Medusa (1818 to 1819)
+The Raft of the Medusa (1818–1819)

+Joseph gained recognition after serving as a principal model for Géricault's The Raft of the Medusa, an 1818–1819 painting depicting a moment from the aftermath of the wreck of the French naval frigate Méduse, which ran aground off the coast of today's Mauritania on 2 July 1816.
+Joseph, whom Géricault had first encountered during an acrobatic show, was hired as a model shortly after the artist began working on The Raft of the Medusa in 1818.
+According to some accounts, only one of the fifteen survivors on the raft, a soldier named Jean Charles, was Black.
+Several art historians and critics have argued, however, that Géricault included three Black individuals in the composition.
+All are said to have been modeled after Joseph.

 Most notably, Joseph served as a model for the man assumed to be Jean Charles, waving a dark red handkerchief in hopes of being noticed by the passing ship.
 Influenced by an ancient Greek Classical sculpture titled Belvedere Torso and with his back turned toward the viewer, Joseph's silhouette is placed atop the pyramidal grouping of survivors in the composition's right half.
-The artist closely studied Joseph's physique before incorporating his torso into the final composition which is evident in the model's back study completed between 1818 and 1819.The artist also incorporated a small rendering of Joseph's face in the composition.
-With his gaze directed toward the spectator, he can be seen within a group of three figures positioned between the wooden mast and the supporting rope on the mast's right-hand side.
-Around the same time he painted The Raft of the Medusa, the artist also completed a portrait study of Joseph, dressed in military uniform, in a manner consistent with tête d’étude, an established tradition in the French studio practice wherein a portrait of an individual is painted for possible use in large-scale compositions.
+During the same time, Géricault completed a study of the model's back.
+The artist also incorporated a small rendering of Joseph's face in the composition.
+Looking at the viewer, he is flanked by two White men placed to the right of the wooden mast.
+Around the same time Géricault painted The Raft of the Medusa, the artist also completed a portrait study of Joseph, dressed in military uniform, in a manner consistent with tête d'étude, or a head study, an established tradition in the French studio practice wherein a portrait of an individual is painted for possible use in large-scale compositions.
+In doing so, the painter represents the subject "with a directness and immediacy that is often lacking in formal portraiture".

-Joseph has been described as Géricault's favorite model and the artist is said to have admired him as an individual, a sentiment art historians suggest is reflected in the deeply personal approach to the 1818-1819 portrait.
-When discussing the study, the British artist and writer Peter Brathwaite emphasizes Géricault's attention to detail in portraying a person of color and suggests that the viewer is invited into the "world of an actual, distinct person."
+Joseph has been described as Géricault's favorite model and the artist is said to have admired him as an individual, a sentiment art historians suggest is reflected in the deeply personal approach to the 1818–1819 portrait.
+When discussing the study, the British artist and writer Peter Brathwaite emphasizes Géricault's attention to detail in portraying a person of color and suggests that the viewer is invited into the "world of an actual, distinct person".
 Moreover, it has been suggested that Joseph served as inspiration for a third individual included in The Raft of the Medusa, a man seen seated in the middle of composition directly in front of the mast.